 Hopefully you have found this informative in understanding what signaling is and why it's role in WebRTC-based communications is so critical.
-As a final note and plug for our products, consider using LiveSwitch, IceLink and WebSync for your WebRTC-based applications.
+As a final note and plug for our products, consider using IceLink and WebSync for your WebRTC-based applications.

-Our client SDKs feature a consistent, powerful API and support for popular development frameworks/ platforms like .NET, Java, macOS, iOS, Android, Windows Phone, Xamarin, Unity, and of course JavaScript.
-The powerful pipe-driven media engine in LiveSwitch and IceLink allows you to do just about anything imaginable with your audio and video data, and the flexible publish/subscribe architecture in LiveSwitch and WebSync lets you deliver real-time text and binary messages to your entire client base quickly and efficiently.
+With a consistent, powerful API and support for popular development frameworks/platforms like .NET, Java, macOS, iOS, Android, Windows Phone, Xamarin, Unity, and of course JavaScript, IceLink makes building WebRTC- and ORTC-compatible applications a breeze on every major platform.
+It's powerful media engine and codec-agnostic API allows you to do just about anything imaginable with your audio and video data.

+More than just a signaling system, WebSync's publish/subscribe architecture lets you deliver real-time text and binary messages to your entire client base quickly and efficiently.
+A number of high-performance scaling options for your servers let you create a cluster that can auto-scale simply and effectively.